timoxley/adventure-map/Readme.md

 }
 ```
 If you don't like this convention of loading from the package.json,
-just change where the exercises load from, it's one line of code.
+just change where the exercises load from, it's one line of code in
+the bootstrap code (see below).

 After you've configured at least one exercise, can start your adventure: